sUNC-Utilities/docs.sunc.su/docs/Environment/getrenv.md

 # `getrenv`

 !!! warning "Adding `#!luau _G` and `#!luau shared`"
-    Make sure to properly implement _G and shared into the Roblox environemnt, as poor implementations will lead to detection vectors!
+    Make sure to properly implement `#!luau _G` and `#!luau shared` into the Roblox environemnt, as poor implementations will result in detection vectors!

-`#!luau getrenv` returns the **Roblox global environment**, which is used by game scripts.
-This environment is separate from the executor's environment returned by [`#!luau getgenv`](./getgenv.md).
+`#!luau getrenv` returns the **Roblox global environment**, which is used by the entire game.
+Changes to this environment will affect your executor environment as well.

 ```luau
 function getrenv(): { any }